StackExchange/dnscontrol/docs/testing-txt-records.md

 double-quotes.
 Sadly we haven't been able to determine a way to test this automatically.
 Therefore, I've written up this methodology.

+# The problem

+The problem relates to TXT records that have a string with quotes in them.

+If a user creates a TXT record who's contents are `"something"` (yes, with double quotes), some APIs get confused.

+This bug is most likely to appear in a provider that uses `RecordConfig.PopulateFromString()` (see `models/t_parse.go`) to create TXT records.
+That function assumes the string should always have the quotes stripped, though it is more likely that the string should be taken verbatim.

 # The test

 To complete this test, you will need a test domain that you can add records to.